chrislaskey/puppet-nagios/readme.md

 - Manage the installation and configuration of Nagios server
 - Manage Nagios remote checks via NRPE
-- Set up the Nagios server web-interface
+- Optionally configure the Nagios server web-interface
-- Allow custom Nagios plugins
+- Easy distribution of third-party Nagios plugins

 There is also experimental support for `NSCA` and `Check MK`.